soprano

 About

-Hillary recently was a finalist at the NH Opera Idol competition and took first place in The Da Capo International Vocal Competition.
-She was a prizewinner in the 2022 Vienna New Year’s Competition and was runner-up in The American Prize (2020).
+Recently Ms. Esqueda was named a finalist for The American Prize, a Semi-finalist in the Classical Singer Competition, finalist at the NH Opera Idol competition and took first place in The Da Capo International Vocal Competition.
 She received her bachelor’s degree in music from NYU’s Steinhardt School and her master’s from Chicago College of Performing Arts at Roosevelt University.
-Hillary currently lives in Chicago and studies with countertenor Mark Crayton.
+Hillary currently lives in Chicago and studies with countertenor Mark Crayton and soprano Christine Goerke.

 Listen